PamelaAnne/SocialRobot/MoreStepByStep.md

 **Go to the follow Github link to grab your Arduino code:**

-Download the code with the green button in the top right corner and use the folder Basic_LEDS.
+Download the code with the green button in the top right corner and use the folder **Basic_LEDS**.